 Phi, Khanh’s boyfriend, opened the front door on the ground level of their 3-story townhouse.
-“I’m so glad you’re here,” Phi said.
-“Sara and Khanh are having an argument.
+“I’m glad you’re here,” Phi said.
+“Sara and Khanh are arguing.
 It started as a friendly talk.
-But now I’m afraid the alcohol has caused them to make serious criticisms of each other.
-Both of them have had several glasses of wine.”
+But it turned into complaints and then into criticisms.
+Both of them have drunk several glasses of wine.”

-Phi led Karen and me into the kitchen, where he was preparing several plates of sliced cheese, fruit, and smoked salmon.
+Phi led Karen and me into the kitchen, where he was preparing several plates of sliced cheese, different fruits, and smoked salmon.
 “Please go on up to the terrace,” Phi said.
-“I’ll be up there as soon as I finish here.”
+“I’ll be up as soon as I finish here.”

-On the rooftop terrace, which was approximately 10 by 20 feet in size, Sara sat on a narrow, bright orange couch on one side while Khanh sat in a tall chair made of straw on the opposite side.
-Each held a glass of white wine.
+On the rooftop terrace, which was approximately 10 by 20 feet in size, Sara sat on a narrow, bright orange couch on one side while Khanh sat in a tall chair made of wood on the opposite side.
+Each had a glass of white wine.

-“Tell her she can’t trust Christian,” Khanh said when he saw Karen and me.
+“Tell her she can’t trust Christian,” Khanh said when he saw Karen..
 “I’ve known him for 2 years.
-You’ve known him for what?
+She’s known him for what?
 3 months?”

 Karen went and sat next to Sara.
 I went to a small table on which two bottles and two glasses rested.
 I selected one of the bottles and poured red wine into a glass and gestured to Karen.
 She nodded, and I took the glass of wine over to her.
 I poured a second glass for myself.

-“Tell him Christian is the most sensitive person I know in Ho Chi Minh City,” Sara said, referring to her younger boyfriend.
+“Tell him Christian is the most patient person I know,” Sara said, referring to her boyfriend.
 “He’s the only person who really listens to me.”

 Sara was going out of her way to hurt Khanh, whom, she knew, would be annoyed.

 I took a long drink from my glass.
-The wine was good.
 Despite what Sara said, she needed Khanh more than anyone.
-Then I realized their heated exchange, however stormy at the moment, would blow over soon.
-I finished my wine.
+I realized their exchange, however stormy now, would blow over and be forgotten tomorrow.

-Khanh got up and walked away, disappearing down the stairs.
+Khanh got up, opened the door, and disappeared down the stairs.